-NEW YORK, FEBRUARY 11, 2020-The Museum of Modern Art announces Degree Zero: Drawing at Midcentury, an exhibition that will showcase approximately 100 drawings made between 1948 and 1961 exclusively from the Museum's collection, on view June 21 through September 19, 2020.
+NEW YORK, FEBRUARY 11, 2020 [Updated September 10, 2020]-The Museum of Modern Art announces Degree Zero: Drawing at Midcentury, an exhibition that will showcase approximately 80 drawings made between 1948 and 1961 exclusively from the Museum's collection, on view November 1, 2020 through February 6, 2021.
 Degree Zero: Drawing at Midcentury will look across movements, geographies, and generations to highlight connections between diverse artists who embraced drawing to forge a new visual language in the aftermath of World War II.
 Modest, immediate, and direct, drawing-to use a phrase that circulated among artists and writers during these years-was the ideal "degree zero" medium for this "degree zero" moment.
 Within this impulse common to artists from across the world, drawing took many forms, from the abstract to the figurative, the organic to the hard-edged.
 Whether in scrawled graffiti or looping calligraphy, featuring reduced geometry or recording movement via mark-making, these works share similar conceptual and material concerns that manifested specifically in the medium.

-Taking a global approach, the exhibition will feature American artists such as Louise Bourgeois, Sari Dienes, Ellsworth Kelly, and Jackson Pollock; European artists including Karel Appel, Jean Dubuffet, Henri Matisse, and Sonja Sekula; Latin American artists including Hércules Barsotti, Raúl Milián, Eduardo Ramirez Villamizar, and Alfredo Volpi; and Asian artists such as Yayoi Kusama, Joong Seop Lee, Saburo Murakami, and Morita Yasuji.
-Nigerian artist Uche Okeke, whose drawing practice looks equally to Igbo tradition and Western modernism, will also have work featured for the first time since its acquisition by the Museum in 2015.
+Taking a global approach, the exhibition will feature American artists such as Louise Bourgeois, Sari Dienes, Ellsworth Kelly, and Jackson Pollock; European artists including Karel Appel, Jean Dubuffet, Henri Matisse, and Sonja Sekula; Latin American artists including Hércules Barsotti, Willys de Castro, Eduardo Ramirez Villamizar, and Alfredo Volpi; and Asian artists such as Yayoi Kusama, Joong Seop Lee, Saburo Murakami, and Morita Yasuji.
+Nigerian artist Uche Okeke, whose drawing practice look to Igbo tradition to create "a truly modern African art," will also have work featured for the first time since its acquisition by the Museum in 2015.
 Degree Zero: Drawing at Midcentury is organized by Samantha Friedman, Associate Curator, Department of Drawings and Prints.